conorotompkins/comparing-datasets/Comparing_Datasets_Tutorial.md

 Set your working directory to that folder:

--Top menu bar -&gt; Session -&gt; Set Working Directory -&gt; Choose Directory
+Top menu bar -&gt; Session -&gt; Set Working Directory -&gt; Choose Directory

 That tells R where to look for the files, and where to save any files you create in R